tcosolutions/betterscan/README.md

 If you want to scan your Code and Infrastructure (including Secrets, SBOMs, and dependencies)

-Install  Docker Engine [(Instructions for Ubuntu)](https://docs.docker.com/engine/install/ubuntu/), if you don't already have it, and run this in your Git code directory
+Install  Docker Engine ([Instructions for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) or or Ubuntu via one command via snap `sudo snap install docker`), if you don't already have it, and run this in your Git code directory

 **2 options** are available: